Why Would the Police Impound a Vehicle?

 You can read the statute (A.R.S.
 28-3511) for more detail of the above, and some other circumstances a vehicle might be impounded that we are not covering here.
 A vehicle may also be impounded if the driver is charged with an extreme or aggravated DUI.

-We most frequently see cars impounded for driving on a suspended license.
+We often see cars impounded for driving on a suspended license.
 The scenario usually goes like this: the police officer initiates the traffic stop.
 Once the officer has determined that the driver is driving on a suspended license, the officer will immediately impound the vehicle.
 The officer will call a tow truck to come and take the vehicle.
 Even if the driver is not arrested and booked but instead cited and released, the vehicle will still be impounded and the hapless driver will need to find a ride home.

 How Long Will the Vehicle Be Impounded?